 Out tilt in space chairs can be adjusted to a range of positions, and its unique design helps to redistribute pressure to reduce the risk of developing pressure sores.

-When you are looking to provide support to someone with MDN, its advisable to choose a chair with an elevating legrest that is one single unit.
+When you are looking to provide support to someone with MND, its advisable to choose a chair with an elevating legrest that is one single unit.
 This means that the seat and the legrest section are on a continuous piece that will provide support from the top of the thigh right down to the heel.

 This will be integral as the client’s condition progresses and they require more support from their chair.
 For example, we designed the Lento Mobile chair to be a good option for this situation with its continuous legrest feature.